LukeWinikates/japanese-accent/README.md

 From the terminal, run `yarn server`, and then click one of the urls the pops up.

+## Feature Ideas

+"export to printout": print a PDF with just the word list and pitch accent patterns single-page edit: edit the whole list in a custom "markdown" format -> easy copy-paste
+    (would probably soft delete any words in this case)

 ## Feature Backlog
 * Scaffold the UI
     * [ ] navigation 'drawer'